polysyllabic/chaos/docs/chaosface.md

 always have a fixed number of mods active.

-Random voting is a form of interval voting where the gap between votes is randomly chosen to be between 0 seconds and the length of time specified in by the "Time between votes."
+Random voting is a form of interval voting where the gap between votes is randomly chosen to be between 0 seconds and the length of time specified by the "Time between votes."
 In other words, the gap time functions as the maximum time between votes.

-With triggered voting, a new vote must be started manually with the `!newvote` command.
-It remains open for the time specified in the "Time to vote" parameter.
+With triggered voting, a new vote must be started manually with the `!startvote` command (`!newvote` is an alias).
+It remains open for the time specified in the "Time to vote" parameter, unless it is ended early with `!endvote`.

-Disabling voting prevents all votes from being held, including those started with the `!newvote` command.
+Disabling voting prevents all votes from being held, including those started with the `!startvote` or `!newvote` commands.
 If voting is disabled, modifiers can only be applied manually with the `!apply` command.
 This mode is largely intended for testing new modifiers, but it might be useful if you wanted to apply chaos to a game where you need to manually apply modifiers only at times the interface cannot predict, e.g., at the beginning of a new PVP match.